decretist/Dissertation/Chapter2/chapter2.md

 edited Latin text, see [@brasington_ways_2004] For an English translation, see [@somerville_prefaces_1998, 132-158].

-[^a]: "Master Gratian, antonomastically called in this work 'the Master,' **in place of an introduction** prefaced his book with the following title, *Concord of discordant canons*, by which he precisely sets forth subject matter and intention. @somerville_prefaces_1998, 201.
+[^z]: "Master Gratian, antonomastically called in this work 'the Master,' **in place of an introduction** prefaced his book with the following title, *Concord of discordant canons*, by which he precisely sets forth subject matter and intention. @somerville_prefaces_1998, 201.